-Design roller coasters, use nanoparticles to treat cancer, or design underwater habitats for humans.
+Design roller coasters.
+Use nanoparticles to treat cancer.
+Design underwater habitats for humans.
 At Michigan Tech, you can create your own path by customizing your engineering degree.
-Curriculum will be developed to meet your focus by combining faculty expertise from across campus to prepare you for a career in your chosen field or continuing education.
+We will help develop a curriculum to meet your focus.
+We combine faculty expertise from across campus to prepare you.
+You are free to pursue your chosen field or continuing education.

 - A solid education in basic engineering principles

 - The ability to customize your engineering degree

 This choice has opened many doors for me.
 Systems Engineering is a field I plan on staying in for the foreseeable future.
 This summer I worked as an electrical/systems engineer intern at Milwaukee Tool.
 In addition to Milwaukee Tool, I’ve been fortunate to have internships at Ford, Mercury Marine and Boss Snowplow.